joelparkerhenderson/coordinated-disclosure/README.md

 Report the issue privately in good faith.

-  * Typically good: The dicoverer sends the relevant information the producer, such as via email to the producer's security email address (typicaly "security@example.com") or via web page form on the producer's website (typically "https://www.example.com/security").
+  * Good: The dicoverer sends the relevant information the producer, such as via email to the producer's security email address (typicaly "security@example.com") or via web page form on the producer's website (typically "https://www.example.com/security").

-  * Typically bad: posting the report on a public blog, or alerting the media, or threats, or attempts to sell the security issue to hackers, etc.
+  * Bad: posting the report on a public blog, or alerting the media, or threats, or attempts to sell the security issue to hackers, etc.

   * Tip: the discoverer may choose to be anonymous; the producer may also choose to be anonymous.

 If you want, continue to be aware of the issue.

-  * Typically good: opening lines of communication, or providing followup information, or monitoring the situtation.
+  * Good: opening lines of communication, or providing followup information, or monitoring the situtation.

-  * Typically bad: forgetting about the issue,
+  * Bad: forgetting about the issue,

-  * Pro tip: the discoverer may choose to help or not, and also may choose to be in communication or not, and also may choose to change the arrangement if circumstances change.
+  * Tip: the discoverer may choose to help or not, and also may choose to be in communication or not, and also may choose to change the arrangement if circumstances change.

 If you want, disclose the issue to others.

-  * Typically good: waiting the specified amount of time then going public, such as posting the relevant information to a security news site, or contacting relevant third-party security researchers, or announcing the issue on any public social site, etc.
+  * Good: waiting the specified amount of time then going public, such as posting the relevant information to a security news site, or contacting relevant third-party security researchers, or announcing the issue on any public social site, etc.

-  * Typically bad: not disclosing the issue to others, unless you feel it would cause more than the comparable amount of risk to yourself or others.
+  * Bad: not disclosing the issue to others, unless you feel it would cause more than the comparable amount of risk to yourself or others.

   * Tip: if circumstances change, such as discovery of a higher risk or active exploit in the wild, then the discoverer may disclose the issue to others sooner.